operatortwo/Mmultitool/README.md

 ![EventLister](https://github.com/operatortwo/Mmultitool/assets/88147904/0fed225d-97e5-405e-abbd-e15e66b7ce6a)

-### Player
-The player is designed for monitoring one or more events in the list and also for other internal purposes.

-### Midifile Writer
-Just started.
-Mainly to write created or edited content to a standard MidiFile Type 1.
-Further development work is still necessary, for example implementing Type 0 and an option dialog.

 ### EventList Writer
 Allows changing single events in the list.
 Contains some code parts for converting, displaying and changing MidiEvents and MetaEvents.

+### Player
+The player is designed for monitoring one or more events in the list and also for other internal purposes.

 ### TrackView
 The well-known piano roll view. **Currently only a view, no editing options yet**.